Your Packing List for Summer Travel in Spain

 Get full access to unpublished solo travel guides, travel checklists, packing lists, giveaways, and more.

 For pants, I would recommend something light fabrics as opposed to jeans.
 I went out in jeans this afternoon in Madrid and wished I could take them off!
 Terrible idea!
-It was about 80 degrees (Fahrenheit) outside.
-Here’s a rough breakdown of the types of clothes you should pack for your summer getaway to Spain.
+It was about 80 degrees (Fahrenheit) outside but it felt more like 100 degrees.
+Here’s a rough breakdown of the types of clothes you should pack for your summer getaway to Spain, by percentage.

 - Shorts and skirts (25%)